-Add the chicken broth, chopped green and red tomatoes, and minced jalapeño pepper.
-Bring to a boil; reduce the heat and simmer for about 30 minutes.
+Add the chicken broth, chopped green and red tomatoes, and the jalapeño pepper.
+Bring to a boil.
+Reduce the heat and simmer for about 30 minutes.

 Working in batches, pulse the soup in a blender or food processor until almost smooth, or use an immersion blender.
 If you want to garnish the soup with chunks of ham, remove some pieces of the ham before blending.

-Taste and add salt, pepper, and Tabasco sauce, as desired.
+Adjust the flavors with salt, pepper, and Tabasco sauce, as desired, and serve.